 Food and Water Bowls

 Start by asking your self ‘Would I be comfortable on this?’
 Dogs need multiple locations to sleep particularly if you are not letting them on beds or sofas, the hard floor is not adequate, dogs will always find a comfortable place, even outside they often dig the earth to make it more comfortable before lying down.
 A couple of thick comfy beds is where I would start, the average beds I see in care givers homes are too small the bed should be big enough for the dog to stretch out in a superman pose and when lying on there side stretch out fully, the bigger the better.
 Some dogs prefer raised ones or bean bag types, some like cave beds particularly smaller breeds, cat beds sometimes work well.
 Short nose breeds often prefer raised side beds to open their airways whilst sleeping, other bigger breeds generally like thick flat rectangular beds, I personally don’t recommend plastic beds but with good cushioning some dogs like these.
 If you plan to let them on the sofas etc that’s great, most smaller dogs like to be up higher as heat rises.
 If a dog on the couch is not for you, ensure what you are offering is much more comfortable than your sofa or you will have trouble convincing them not to get on it!
 You might not want to start with the most expensive but comfort is important, you will work out what your puppy prefers as they get older.
 Some of the thicker coated breeds may also eventually need cool gel beds (ensure they are out of the chewing phase) or like faux leather type beds.
 Find one with an anti-slip backing if you have laminate/tiled type flooring.
 One of my personal favourites is the calming bed.
+Tip place multiple layers of blankets on top of the bed dogs often like to dig to get comfortable so this can help prevent them getting carried away tearing the bed.

 Puppy pads save your surfaces from little accidents, alternatively if you are planning to work on them going outside from day one, you might not need them but if you have surfaces you want to protect its much better to cover them rather than you getting frustrated with puppy, when they go when they need to!
 An alternative is to provide the substrates in a tray that you are planning for your puppy to go on grass turf, small paving slab, large stones etc as some puppies love to rip up puppy pads.
 When training your puppy to use the garden you will need them to let you know when they need to go out in the garden, some people do not like their dogs scratching the door or encouraging them to bark, as this can lead to barking for other things.
 An option available is to teach them to ring a bell to let you know, there is a simple versions of these that can be found below which I would always op for first, incase your puppy learns a way on their own to indicate they want to go and you no longer need them.
 Some people love using servant bells which gives a kind of humour to the training, when they ring it and you get up “Service”!